BPMN-sw-evol/MSGF-hub/README.md

 4. Wait a moment while the images and containers are built and the services are launched.
 This depends on your computing power.

 5. You are done!
 After that you can interact with the MSG-Foundation systems.
+   -   MSGF-BPM-Engine works on port 9000.
+   -   MSGF-CreditRequest works on port 9001.
+   -   MSGF-CentralSys works on port 9002.
+   -   MSGF-Treasury works on port 9004.